+- (1) A person must not: - (a) commit any nuisance in a council building; - (b) interfere with another person's use and enjoyment of a council building; - (c) act in a manner which endangers any other person in a council building;
-- (1) A person must not: - (a) commit any nuisance in a Council Building; - (b) interfere with another person's use and enjoyment of a Council Building; - (c) act in a manner which endangers any other person in a Council Building; - (d) use indecent, insulting, offensive or abusive language in a Council Building; - (e) behave in an indecent, offensive, insulting or riotous manner in a Council Building; - (f) destroy, damage, interfere with or deface a Council Building or anything located at, on or in a Council Building; - (g) remove any object which is owned by Council from a Council Building, without the consent of Council or an Authorised Officer; - (h) act in a manner contrary to any restriction or prohibition contained in the inscription on a sign at, on or in a Council Building; - (i) deposit any litter in a Council Building, except in a receptacle provided for that purpose; - (j) except for a child under the age of six (6) years in the care of a responsible person, and for a carer providing assistance to a person with a disability, enter or use any dressing room, shower, convenience or other area in a Council Building which has been appropriated for persons of the opposite gender;

-- (k) without the consent of Council or an Authorised Officer, sell any goods or services in a Council Building; - (I) without the consent of Council or an Authorised Officer, erect, affix, place or leave any advertisement in a Council Building; - (m) without the consent of Council or an Authorised Officer, erect, operate or cause to be erected or operated any amusement in a Council Building; - (n) obstruct, hinder or interfere with any member of staff of Council in the performance of his or her duties in a Council Building; - (o) act contrary to any lawful direction of an Authorised Officer or member of Council staff given in a Council Building, including, without limitation, a direction to leave the Council Building, whether or not a fee for admission to the Council Building has been paid; - (p) use or interfere with any lifesaving or emergency device located in a Council Building, unless: - i. using the device in an emergency; or - ii. participating in an instruction approved by Council or an Authorised Officer; - (q) organise any function or event in a Council Building without the consent of Council or an Authorised Officer; - (r) bring any animal into, or allow any animal under his or her control to remain in, a Council Building without the consent of Council or an Authorised Officer, except for a guide dog being used by a visually impaired person, a hearing dog being used by a hearing impaired person or a dog being used to assist a person with limited mobility; - (s) bring any vehicle or toy vehicle into a Council Building without the consent of Council or an Authorised Officer, except for: - i. a pram or pusher being used by a child; or - ii. a wheelchair or motor scooter being used by a physically disabled person; - (t) bring into a Council Building any substance, liquid or powder which may: - i. be dangerous or injurious to health; - ii. have the potential to foul, pollute or soil any part of the Council Building; or - iii. cause discomfort to any person without the consent of Council or an Authorised Officer.
+- (d) use indecent, insulting, offensive or abusive language in a council building; - (e) behave in an indecent, offensive, insulting or riotous manner in a council building; - destroy, damage, interfere with or deface a council building or anything located at, on or in a council building; - (g) remove any object which is owned by Council from a council building, without the consent of Council or an Authorised Officer; - (h) act in a manner contrary to any restriction or prohibition contained in the inscription on a sign at, on or in a council building; - deposit any litter in a council building, except in a receptacle provided for that purpose; - except for a child under the age of six (6) years in the care of a responsible person, and for a carer providing assistance to a person with a disability, enter or use any dressing room, shower, convenience or other area in a council building which has been appropriated for persons of the opposite gender; - (k) without the consent of Council or an Authorised Officer, sell any goods or services in a council building; - without the consent of Council or an Authorised Officer, erect, affix, place or leave any advertisement in a council building; - (m) without the consent of Council or an Authorised Officer, erect, operate or cause to be erected or operated any amusement in a council building; - (n) obstruct, hinder or interfere with any member of staff of Council in the performance of his or her duties in a council building; - (o) act contrary to any lawful direction of an Authorised Officer or member of Council staff given in a council building, including, without limitation, a direction to leave the council building, whether or not a fee for admission to the council building has been paid; - (p) use or interfere with any lifesaving or emergency device located in a council building, unless: - i. using the device in an emergency; or - participating in an instruction approved by Council or an Authorised Officer; - (q) organise any function or event in a council building without the consent of Council or an Authorised Officer; - (r) bring any animal into, or allow any animal under his or her control to remain in, a council building without the consent of Council or an Authorised Officer, except for a guide dog being used by a visually impaired person, a hearing dog being used by a hearing impaired person or a dog being used to assist a person with limited mobility; - (s) bring any vehicle or toy vehicle into a council building without the consent of Council or an Authorised Officer, except for: - i. a pram or pusher being used by a child; or

+- ii. a wheelchair or motor scooter being used by a physically disabled person; - (t) bring into a council building any substance, liquid or powder which may: - i. be dangerous or injurious to health; - have the potential to foul, pollute or soil any part of the Council Building; or - cause discomfort to any person without the consent of Council or an Authorised Officer - iv. not smoke within four (4) metres of entrances (pedestrian access points) to council buildings.

-60. Behaviour on Council Land
+61. Behaviour on Council Land